 Benny Lewis, otherwise known as the Irish Polyglot, has a great series of resources available on his site.
 He’s taught himself countless languages over the years, so he’s a great inspiration!

 If you’re learning a language to travel, your main goal will be communication — speaking!
 No matter how much you read or how many grammar activities you do, or how much vocabulary you understand; if you want to speak to people, you have to speak.

 Learn a few set phrases and use them!
 If you don’t understand the responses at first, that’s no real problem — just get started.
 Opening your mouth is the biggest hurdle for a lot of people, so get past that problem as soon as possible.

-We found it helpful to chat through instant messaging at first, talking to native speakers we met in language-learning communities such as italki or Livemocha, then move to Skype calls.
+We found it helpful to chat through instant messaging at first, talking to native speakers we met in language-learning communities like italki, then move to Skype calls.
 You can also sign up to classes through these communities and at Verbling, or you could do a conversation exchange in person if you prefer the face-to-face approach.
 Conversationexchange.com is great for meeting language-exchange partners.